eosnetworkfoundation/docs/native/07_node-operation/30_node-setups/10_api-node.md

 ### Restore/start from recent snapshot

 Follow the instructions below to restore/start your node from the most recent snapshot that you downloaded.

+> i `blocks` directory
+If you are repeating the instructions above, you might have a ` blocks` directory already in your `$EOSDIR` data directory.
+Unless you plan to use blocks log as well, which should at least contain blocks up the snapshot, it is recommended that all existing data in the `blocks` directory is removed: `rm -rf $EOSDIR/blocks` prior to restoring from a snapshot.

 * Restore/start your node from the latest snapshot: